LGouttefange/beavor/README.md

     +   Default values, bulk edit with the entire array
     +   DTOs do not recieve additional data
     +   Gotta stop the _undefined index '...'_ errors
-+ API return have a code equivalent in your cade, increasing lisibility
++ API returns have a code equivalent, self-documentating it
 + Clarity gain
 + OO manipulations
 + Use setters or public properties